Second-Last/usaco-vscode-extension/README.md

 ## Features

 - Automatically creates the comments section, imports the necessary libraries, and conveniently generates a `main` function and `using namesapce std;`!
-All you have to do is to enter the task name (usually it is specified in the prompt: if the prompt wants you to output the results to a file called `XXX.out`, then `XXX` is the task name), your USACO user ID, and where you want to store your brilliant code.
+All you have to do is to enter the task name (usually it is specified in the prompt: if the output format is `XXX.out`, then `XXX` is the task name), your USACO user ID, whether you need to use the `fstream` library (same as above), and where you want to store your brilliant code.

 <!-- Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.